-I am a graduate student at the University of Kansas Medical Center in the Anatomy and Cell Biology Department.
+I am a graduate student at Dartmouth College and Cell Biologist with a knack for microscopy, assay development, and data visualization and communication.
 I work in the Avasthi Lab, and I'm primarily interested in untangling the functional differences between a conventional actin and a divergent actin in our model organism Chlamydomonas Reinhardtii, a unicellular green alga.

 News and Updates: